agrosner/DBFlow/usage2/RX1Support.md

     2. Single + `List` model `save()`, `insert()`, `update()`, and `delete()`.
     3. Streaming a set of results from a query
     4. Observing on table changes for specific `ModelQueriable` and providing ability to query from that set repeatedly as needed.
+    5. Kotlin extension methods in a separate artifact.

 ## Getting Started